 - Explain the ‘why’ behind sending this email: ‘The European Data Protection law is changing.
 In order to keep sending you these newsletters, we need to obtain your consent.
 Please confirm your subscription by clicking the button below or unsubscribe and we won’t be emailing you anymore’.

 - In the email copy, make the benefits of re-subscribing clear.
 Provide a clear incentive to stay on the mailing list by stressing the value proposition and WIIFM (‘What’s In It For Me?’) of your newsletter, or appeal to the recipient’s emotions.
-Be personal and personable – state the reason why you want them to re-subscribe or to subscribe to additional choices (such as purely marketing emails, or emails with affiliate links honestly – tell them you need them to make money, so that you can maintain high quality of your services.)
+Be personal and personable – state the reason why you want them to re-subscribe or to subscribe to additional choices (such as purely marketing emails, or emails with affiliate links honestly – tell them you need them to make money, so that you can maintain the high-quality of your services.)
 People appreciate honesty more than anything else.

-- ‘Every week, we hand-pick the best tips about small-business email marketing especially for you.
+- ‘Every week, we hand-pick the best tips about small-business email marketing, especially for you.
 They can save you tons of time and money in your email marketing effort.
 Do you still want to keep getting them?
 Please confirm your subscription – the law is changing and we need your consent to keep sending you the goodness!’

 - ‘We know that you care about homeless animals.
-Our charity helps to place 500 of homeless dogs in foster homes every year.
-Your contributions and sharing information about doggies looking for a new home has made it possible for 2 years so far!
-We count on your continuous support and need to ask you for a small favour now – the new data protection laws (GDPR) are coming into effect in Europe on 25 May and we need to ask you to confirm your subscription to keep sending you the emails about dogs looking for adoption.
+Our charity helps to place 500 homeless dogs in foster homes every year.
+Your contributions and sharing of information about doggies looking for a new home have made it possible for 2 years so far!
+We count on your continuous support and need to ask you for a small favor now – the new data protection laws (GDPR) are coming into effect in Europe on 25 May and we need to ask you to confirm your subscription to keep sending you the emails about dogs looking for adoption.
 Please press the green button below to re-subscribe.’

-- ‘Thanks for being with us for the last to years!
+- ‘Thanks for being with us for the last two years!
 Every week we have been sending you the latest fashion tips + discount offers exclusive to our newsletter subscribers!
 Do you want to keep receiving them?
 We are asking because a new data protection law in Europe (GDPR) is coming into effect on 25 May and by then we need you to re-confirm your subscription preferences.
 So – if you want to keep getting the newsletters *and* the discount offers – please select the right options below.’

 ‘One purpose, one consent’ checkboxes

-- Remember to include separate consent checkboxes / buttons for all kinds of content you intend to be sending in your emails – e.g. if you intend to be sending newsletters with just editorial content, and newsletters with discounts and/ or affiliate links, you should make it clear from your content preferances.
+- Remember to include separate consent checkboxes/buttons for all kinds of content you intend to be sending in your emails – e.g. if you intend to be sending newsletters with just editorial content, and newsletters with discounts and/ or affiliate links, you should make it clear from your content preferences.
 Now, this is *really* not as bad as it sounds: with good copy that stresses the benefits of all types of content (even the marketing materials) it can be done gracefully and actually encourage people to read your emails more often by showing them *all the goodness* they are going to receive.